hp-gong/hp-easy-export/README.txt

 <b>Q. What happened if I deactivate the plugin or delete the plugin?</b>

 <b>A.</b>  If you deactivate the plugin it will stay on the plugin page and if you delete/remove the plugin it will delete the folders, files.

-== Languages and Software ==

-I used Indesign to create the export-overview.pdf file.

-These are the languages and software

-I used for the Easy Export plugin:

-Language: HTML, CSS, JQuery, OOP PHP, Wordpress Codex

-Software: Atom, Photoshop and Indesign

--- HP Gong